w-lfpup/hyperevents-js/README.md

 ## About

+HyperEvents is a web friendly response to modern frameworks.

+Rather maintain a virtual dom and maintain callbacks on specific elements, UI events are up-cycled into "hyper" events.
+Developers can listen to hyperevents and react accordingly.

 HyperEvents enable HTML to declaratively:

 - query JSON APIs
 - fetch html fragments
 - lazy-load esmodules
 - dispatch action events (think redux actions)

-HyperEvents are an alternative to bulky frontend frameworks.
-Rather setup and teardown specific callbacks on specific elements, DOM UI events create "action" events.
-Developers can listen and derive local state from action events.

 HyperEvents is built for modern web standards making it ideal for: